Estate Agent Fees and Contracts: A Complete Guide for Homesellers

 Estate agency commission can be as little as 0.5% or as much as 3% or more of the eventual selling price of a property, plus VAT.
-A survey by The Advisory found that in England and Wales the current average high street agency fee is 1.18% plus VAT for a sole agency agreement on a no sale, no fee basis.
-Research by GetAgent for Which?
-Money says that quoted fees range between 0.85% and 3.07% although the average estate agency commission is 1.53%.
+A survey by The Advisory found that in England and Wales, the current average high street agency fee is 1.18% plus VAT for a sole agency agreement on a no sale, no fee basis.
+Quoted fees range between 0.85% and 3.07% although the average estate agency commission is 1.53%.

-For fixed fee estate agency Money Saving Expert says that online estate agents charge anything between £99 and £1,695.
+For fixed-fee estate agencies, Money Saving Expert says that online estate agents charge anything between £99 and £1,695.
 A survey by The Advisory found that the average fee charged by online or hybrid estate agents is £875 plus VAT.

 When you instruct an agent to sell your house you’ll be asked to sign an agency agreement with them.
 This includes their estate agency terms and conditions and is a legal contract with the estate agency.
 So it’s essential to read an estate agency contract carefully, make sure you understand everything and ask any questions you need to before signing.